vinumeris/lighthouse/docs/Server Admin.md

 ------------

 You will need the Oracle Java 8 runtime.
 Note that OpenJDK will not work as for some reason it doesn't include all the same open source components that ship with regular Java.
-Hopefully in future this will be resolved.
+Hopefully in the future this will be resolved.

 You will also need an SSL certificate.
 In future Lighthouse might start letting project creators specify server public keys directly, and then we could [allow servers to use self signed certificates](https://github.com/vinumeris/lighthouse/issues/93).